-Our specialist teams have a deep understanding of the physical, emotional and psychological impact of life with HD, and focus on maximising functional ability and quality of life, across a dedicated HD pathway from secure to locked environments.
+Our specialist teams have a deep understanding of the physical, emotional and psychological impact of life with HD, and focus on maximising functional ability and quality of life, across a dedicated HD service from secure to locked environments.

 The MDT utilise a range of treatment programmes and environments to help patients to re-gain social and interpersonal skills where possible while also supporting medical and physical healthcare needs, to assist a return to their community.

 The effects of HD are wide-ranging and change how people think, feel, speak, move, swallow and eat.
 These effects can be broadly grouped into three key elements of change, all of which affect how people with HD behave and determine their needs.